My niece and nephew had never eaten preacher cookies. They were visiting last week, and I asked if they wanted to make a batch. I got blank stares.

 My niece looked confused.
 My nephew curled his nose and said, “I don’t like chocolate very much.”

 I wasted no time in calling their grandmother to tell her that she’s falling down on the job.
 Growing up, preacher cookies were a cornerstone of our snack food diet.
 They were fast and low mess.
 They didn’t require the oven (which mattered during summertime in our un-air conditioned apartment).
-They were so simple I could make them by myself by age nine.
+They were so simple I could make them by myself by age nine in 3 minutes.
 They filled my mouth with the most ecstatic goopy wonder, the perfect balance of creamy and crunchy, chocolate and nutty, as cool as a popsicle and as sweet as a slice of fudge.

 She was a loving grandmother.
 How had she not fixed at least one batch for the children?